The Sweetheart Tree

-The album The Sweetheart Tree was released for the first time on compact disc on November 6, 2012, as one of two albums on one CD, the second of the two being his 1966 follow-up, The Shadow of Your Smile.
+The album The Sweetheart Tree was released on compact disc on November 6, 2012, as one of two albums on one CD, along with his 1966 follow-up, The Shadow of Your Smile.
 Both were also included in Sony's Mathis box set The Complete Global Albums Collection, which was released on November 17, 2014.

 History

 Much of the album was recorded in London and features songs with an international flavor.
 It was released in two versions: in the US as The Sweetheart Tree, and in the UK it appeared under the title Away From Home.
 Ten of the songs are found on both albums.
 The US version has twelve tracks and includes the title track and "Mirage", not found on the UK version.
 The UK version has fourteen tracks, three of which ("If I Had You", "Try a Little Tenderness" and "If Love Were All") were not available in the US until they were released as part of The Complete Global Albums Collection.
 The fourth song, "In Love for the Very First Time" would appear on Mathis's next album The Shadow of Your Smile.

 In the liner notes for the 2012 release of both The Sweetheart Tree and The Shadow of Your Smile on one compact disc, James Ritz wrote that the former "represents the beginning of the end of the 'pure' Mathis sound, at least in its conceptual approach" and that the latter "would serve as a transitional vehicle to a different formula for the Johnny Mathis recording career."
 The latter included covers of "Michelle" and "Yesterday" by the Beatles, which were still compatible with the easy listening genre but suggested that Mathis had a willingness to stay current.